-Rug Hooking and Rug Punch Needle Beginner's Guide
+Rug Hooking vs. Rug Punch Needle - Understanding the Differences

 This Rug Hooking and Rug Punch Needle Q&A is designed to clarify the differences between two closely related—but distinct—fiber arts.
 Whether you are new to rug hooking or looking to expand your knowledge of rug punching, this guide explains tools, techniques, and materials to help you get started with confidence.